 Wish you had much more energy and a faster metabolism?
-“Then it’s time to detox your thyroid,” says Ann Louise Gittleman, PhD, nutrition expert and author of The New Fat Flush Plan ($17.98, Amazon).“Our thyroids set the speed at which our bodies turn calories into energy, so any time we struggle with fatigue and weight gain, it’s often because our thyroids need a jumpstart.”
+“Then it’s time to detox your thyroid,” Ann Louise Gittleman, PhD, tells Woman’s World.
+“Our thyroids set the speed at which our bodies turn calories into energy, so any time we struggle with fatigue and weight gain, it’s often because our thyroids need a jumpstart.”

 We asked Gittleman to share guidelines from her plan — one that aims to eliminate thyroid-stalling foods and replace them with thyroid-boosting options.
 More good news: Because our thyroids are quite sensitive, they’re also very responsive.
 “You can experience substantial changes in a very short period of time,” promises Gittleman.
 Women who’ve tested her approach say it made them feel totally recharged as they whisked off 11, 12, and even 15 pounds in just 14 days.
 How well will it work for you?
 Here’s how to find out.

 Thyroid Blockers to Skip

 During your detox, you’ll go cold turkey on sugar and processed foods — the biggest culprits in blood-sugar spikes that inflame our systems in a way that suppresses thyroid function, notes Gittleman.
 Numerous university studies show that the more signs of inflammation we have, the more likely we are to have a sluggish thyroid.
 Gittleman also insists on a gluten free diet for thyroid health, claiming that it is, “a protein found in wheat that is so similar to thyroid hormone that it can trick our bodies into producing less of this critical compound.”